Edge-Side Fingerprints of Service Tiering and Quota Throttling in Starlink: Introduction

 \section{Introduction}

-Low-Earth orbit (LEO) constellations are an increasingly important platform for broadband connectivity.
-Starlink, the largest deployed system to date, presents a familiar retail product to end users (a small terminal and a monthly subscription) but internally exposes multiple tariff tiers, data quotas, and post-quota throttling modes.
+Low-Earth Orbit (LEO) constellations are an increasingly important platform for broadband connectivity.
+Starlink, the largest deployed system to date, presents a familiar retail product to end users (a small terminal and a monthly subscription) but internally exposes multiple service tiers, data quotas, and post-quota throttling modes.
 Beyond headline downlink rates, operators can map these plans to queueing priorities, rate shaping, and fairness policies at the point of presence (PoP).
 This raises a practical question for edge observers: when user-perceived throughput collapses, can we diagnose whether the link is under policy enforcement (e.g., tiering or throttling), rather than experiencing incidental low-performance episodes (e.g., short congestion, obstruction, or path variation), especially when plan/quota metadata is unavailable or not collected in measurement pipelines?
-Our focus is policy observability under a controlled plan-hopping design: we test whether portal-defined regimes admit compact edge-side fingerprints, rather than attributing every low-throughput episode in the wild to policy enforcement.
+Our focus is policy observability under a controlled plan-hopping design: we test whether portal-defined regimes admit compact edge-side fingerprints.

-A growing body of measurement work has begun to characterize Starlink's performance for fixed and mobile users, from early ``first look'' studies to larger-scale datasets~\cite{michel2022first,mohan2024multifaceted,ferguson2024starlink}.
-Most campaigns adopt an end-to-end, black-box view: they establish baselines for latency, throughput, and loss, and document the effects of handovers and routing on user experience.
-More recent efforts use crowdsourced and geographically distributed probes to build a global performance picture and compare Starlink against terrestrial access, and ``hitchhiking'' approaches expand coverage without dedicated terminals~\cite{izhikevich2024democratizing,wu2025beneath}.

-Other studies correlate performance with physical and environmental factors.
-WetLinks combines long-term measurements with weather records to quantify rain and cloud impact~\cite{laniewski2024wetlinks}, and Ullah et al.\ evaluate resilience under controlled rain and mobility scenarios~\cite{asad2025impact}.
-Ramanathan and Abdu~Jyothi analyze Starlink during a major solar storm using RIPE Atlas~\cite{ramanathan2024superstorm}, and the Starlink Robot platform enables repeatable vehicular measurements with controlled obstructions~\cite{liu2025starlink}.
-Collectively, these papers show that weather, space weather, and mobility substantially affect performance, but they typically treat commercial plans and quota configuration as fixed background and do not provide a systematic edge-side diagnosis of policy enforcement.